jeovela/C_plus_plus/README.md

   John begins his quest in the parking garage where he is then prompted with 9 selections ranging from exploring the current room to moving to another room within the building.
 As John searches the room for each security code, if a code is found, it is stored in his container until all three are found.
 However each search of a room  deducts 1 hour from the time.
-John must also be careful and not perish before locating all 3 security codes as there are armed guards, hostages to save and interact with as well as boobie traps throughout the tower.
+John must also be careful and not perish before locating all 3 security codes as there are armed guards, hostages to save and interact with, as well as boobie traps throughout the tower.

   <img width="488" alt="Screen Shot 2021-06-29 at 6 25 16 PM" src="https://user-images.githubusercontent.com/37819992/123879996-622c4900-d907-11eb-99b3-f5f04bf2dd72.png">

-  If all three security codes are found before time expires, John saves the building and the people.
+  If all three security codes are found before time expires, John saves the building and the people inside.
 If John does not find all three security codes in time or perishes before doing so, the game ends with the building exploding along with everyone else who remained inside.